France marks three years since Charlie Hebdo attack

 The magazine also regularly mocks Christian and Jewish leaders as well as politicians of all stripes.

-Two days after the Charlie Hebdo attack, another French extremist took hostages at a Jewish supermarket in eastern Paris, killing five people before elite police raided the premises and shot him dead.
+Two days after the Charlie Hebdo attack, another French extremist took hostages at a Jewish supermarket in eastern Paris, killing four people before elite police raided the premises and shot him dead.

 Do you have something awesome to share with the world?
 Click here to share